ShajeshJ/adventofcode_2021/README.md

 # Advent of Code 2021
 My code for AOC2021.
+Created on Python 3.9.6.
 To get started, run:
 ```
 python main.py --help
 ```